Christianalamassi/Pets-and-Plants/README.md

 # P&P Pets and Plants

 #### P&P is the website of a farm in the outskirts of Berlin, that keeps a variety of farm animals and plants for people to admire and that welcomes people in their coffee shop.
-The site is aimed for people interested in visiting the farm.
-Users are able to get an overview of what the location has to offer, how to contact it and where to find it.
+The site is aimed at people interested in visiting the farm.
+Users can get an overview of what the location has to offer, how to contact it, and where to find it.
 Users can also subscribe to the farm's newsletter.
 <img src="assets/images/capture.jpg">

 ## Features